Mortyick/banned-rootless/README.md

 # banned-rootless
-shitty attempt for a rootless version (probably gonna delete soon)
+shitty attempt for a root(less) version only tested on 14.0 and 16.5, anything else is untested